kristianmandrup/react-16.nim/README.md

 ## Todo

-* distinguish between keyboard and mouse events, and make sure that one has access to all relevant information in the event callbacks
+- Distinguish between keyboard and mouse events.
+Make sure that one has access to all relevant information in the event callbacks
-* add dedicated types, together with converters to string, to generate SVG transforms and CSS dimensions and colors in a typesafe way
+- Add dedicated types, together with converters to string, to generate SVG transforms and CSS dimensions and colors in a typesafe way